Qualcomm warns of customer losses, legal hazards to Broadcom buyout

 In a filing that followed up on its letter to Broadcom Chief Executive Hock Tan on Thursday rebutting his latest offer, the San Diego-based company laid out more detail on its reservations about the deal.

-It said two customers who provide more than $1 billion in chip revenue had said they would likely move designs away from Qualcomm if the deal went through, citing a lack of confidence in Broadcom's ability to continue to lead in technology. (bit.ly/2nVvbOU)
+It said two customers who provide more than $1 billion in chip revenue each had vowed to move away if the deal went through, citing a lack of confidence in Broadcom’s ability to continue to lead in technology.

 Broadcom, which makes connectivity chips used in products ranging from mobile phones to servers, first approached Qualcomm in November.